Whistler vs. Blackcomb: Which has Better Skiing?

 In terms of snow, if you’re looking for the best time for skiing Whistler Blackcomb, plan your ski vacay for November or January.
 These are typically the months with the most snowfall.

-But look back to January, 2021, and you’ll see that over 11 feet of snow fell that month.
+As for other months, look back to January, 2021, and you’ll see that over 11 feet of snow fell that month.
 The previous year (2020), January saw almost 16 feet of snow.

 And, then, just toward the end of the spring skiing season in 2022, April surprised everyone very pleasantly with almost 6 feet of new snow.
+(More recently, March, 2024 saw almost 10 feet of new snow.)

 So, really, any time in winter and spring is a good time to ski or snowboard here.
 You simply can’t go wrong choosing Whistler Blackcomb for a ski holiday!